-For inquiries about purchasing work or requesting commissions, please use the Shop or Contact page of this site or reach out to the professional staff at Kenise Barnes Fine Art - http://www.kbfa.com.
+For inquiries about purchasing work or requesting commissions, please reach out to the professional staff at either Kenise Barnes Fine Art or Warm Springs Gallery.

 Francine Fox is a nationally and internationally exhibiting studio artist whose work explores the connections of wildlife with human culture and history.
 Her dramatic and fantastical paintings are an extension of her lifelong love of zoology and the surprises found in nature.
 Fox received her BFA from Kutztown University of Pennsylvania and her MFA from the University of Delaware.
 Originally from Pennsylvania, she has taught at universities across the United States and is an Associate Professor of Art in painting at Wayne State College.
 Her artwork is represented by Kenise Barnes Fine Art in Kent, Connecticut and Warm Springs Gallery in Warm Springs, VA.